original-picture/JUCE/README-fork.md

 - [ ] on windows, child windows render black, white, or transparent after being restored
   * also attempting to minimise the restored window doesn't minimise it, but does fix the incorrect rendering
   * also moving the window fixes the rendering
+- [X] toggling always on top can switch the z-order of child windows (because the order in which `setAlwaysOnTop` is called on children is arbitrary)
+  * fixed by extracting the insertion code from `addTopLevelChildPeer` into a private helper function and calling it from `ComponentPeer::handleFocusGained`
+    - [ ] was this a valid fix though?
+Does `handleFocusGained` getting called imply

 # Changes to existing parts of JUCE